cburkins/ddstats/README.md

 This script was designed to run against EMC Data Domain 990 appliances, though I'm guessing it will work against many other Data Domain models as well.

-It was test against DDOS 5.4
+It was tested against DDOS 5.4

+###Code Details###

+This is a python script.
+It uses ssh and expect to log into each Data Domain, run a few commands, gather the output, parse it, and format the data into a readable table.

+The following commands are run:

+- filesys show compression
+- filesys show space